Security and Authentication

 Is it possible to block visitor phone numbers from my end?

-Is there a feature that blocks Staff members from logging in to CINNOX using untrusted IP addresses?
+Is there a feature blocking Staff members from logging in to CINNOX using untrusted IP addresses?

 Yes.
-CINNOX has the Staff IP Login List security feature that limits staff members to log in to CINNOX.
+CINNOX has the Staff IP Login List security feature that limits staff members from logging in to CINNOX.
 Staff Administrators can create a list of trusted IP addresses that staff members can use to log in to CINNOX.

 Can I control the Caller ID and SMS Sender ID to be used by the agents?

 Yes.
-CINNOX has the Staff Number Allowlist security feature, which can limit what phone numbers staff members can use as their Caller IDs or SMS Sender IDs.
+CINNOX has the Staff Number Allowlist security feature, limiting what phone numbers staff members can use as their Caller IDs or SMS Sender IDs.

 Does CINNOX have authentication security?